m-deez/Alley-Scoop/README.md

 Welcome to Alley Scoop!

 App creates a community of people to view and comment on their favorite Sports news of the day.
 We have created Like/dislike buttons for posts; like a scoreboard, points are in basketball (1,2,3).
 Continuous flow and scroll for the users’ posts.

+To use the app, navigate to the deployed website and register a unique user profile.
+You will automatically be redirected to the homepage where you can view the news feed and forum side by side.
+Users may log out at anytime and your information is stored for up to 24 hours before you need to log in again.

 Enjoy!

 ![highlight of app](./public/scoreboard.png)